Sign Up Free

 Why Ethereum Never Stops Upgrading

-Ethereum launched in 2015 with a bold premise: a programmable blockchain that could run any application, not just payments.
+The network launched in 2015 with a bold premise: a programmable blockchain that could run any application, not just payments.
 But that ambition came with a problem.
 The original network could handle roughly 15 transactions per second.
 It ran on proof-of-work mining, consuming enormous amounts of energy.
 And as usage grew through 2017's ICO boom and 2020's DeFi summer, the gap between what Ethereum promised and what it could deliver became impossible to ignore.

-Every major upgrade in Ethereum's history exists because of that gap.
+Every major upgrade exists because of that gap.
 The network had to become faster, cheaper, more energy-efficient, and more secure, all without breaking the thousands of applications already running on it.
-That constraint is what makes Ethereum's upgrade history unusual.
+That constraint is what makes Ethereum's history unusual.
 Unlike a startup that can ship breaking changes overnight, Ethereum has to upgrade a live, decentralized system worth hundreds of billions of dollars while keeping everything running.

 Building the Foundation (2015 to 2016)